rivtechprojects/shoutout-tracker/README.md

 - **📅 Track Days Since Last Shoutout**: Use the !recent command to see how long it’s been since a specific player last received a shoutout.
 - **🔥 Log Shoutouts**: Use the !shoutout command to log a new shoutout for a player with a custom message and reset the counter.
-- **Shoutout History**: Use the !history command to view a player's full shoutout history, including dates and reasons.
+- **🕒 Shoutout History**: Use the !history command to view a player's full shoutout history, including dates and reasons.
-- **Team Management**: Add players to the team using the !addplayer command and list all players with !players.
+- **🤝 Team Management**: Add players to the team using the !addplayer command and list all players with !players.
-- **Custom Messaging**: Add personalized messages when logging shoutouts to make the bot more fun and engaging.
+- **💬 Custom Messaging**: Add personalized messages when logging shoutouts to make the bot more fun and engaging.

 ---